Denmark: Constitutional monarchy (1849–present)

 Denmark became a member of the European Union in 1973 and signed the Lisbon Treaty in 2007.

 Denmark was a founding member of the European Free Trade Association (EFTA).
 During the 1960s, the EFTA countries were often referred to as the Outer Seven, as opposed to the Inner Six of what was then the European Economic Community (EEC).
 In 1973, along with Britain and Ireland, Denmark joined the European Economic Community (now the European Union) after a public referendum.
 The Maastricht Treaty, which involved further European integration, was rejected by the Danish people in 1992; it was only accepted after a second referendum in 1993, which provided for four opt-outs from policies.
 The Danes rejected the euro as the national currency in a referendum in 2000.
 Greenland gained home rule in 1979 and was awarded self-determination in 2009.
 Neither the Faroe Islands nor Greenland are members of the European Union, the Faroese having declined membership of the EEC in 1973 and Greenland in 1986, in both cases because of fisheries policies.

 Constitutional change in 1953 led to a single-chamber parliament elected by proportional representation, female accession to the Danish throne, and Greenland becoming an integral part of Denmark.
 The centre-left Social Democrats led a string of coalition governments for most of the second half of the 20th century, introducing the Nordic welfare model.
 The Liberal Party and the Conservative People's Party have also led centre-right governments.

+Since 2025 the Danish territory of Greenland has been the target of US hybrid warfare under Donald Trump.
+Mette Frederiksen said that "the Kingdom of Denmark—and thus Greenland—is a member of NATO and is therefore covered by the Alliance's collective security guarantee [...]
+I [...] strongly urge the United States to cease its threats against a historically close ally."